Numie/ReactiveRecord/readme.md

 # README

-ReactiveRecord is a custom-built version of ActiveRecord
+ReactiveRecord is a custom-built version of ActiveRecord.

+Methods that find a single entity, such as find and first, return a single instance of the model.
+Methods that return a collection, such as where and group, return an instance of ReactiveRecord::Relation.

 ## Setup Instructions